 A three-dimensional integral method for calculating incompressible turbulent skin friction.

 A new integral method is proposed for the analysis of three-dimensional incompressible turbulent boundary layers.
-The method utilises velocity profile expressions in wall-law form to derive two coupled partial differential equations for the two components of surface skin friction.
+The method uiilizes velocity profile expressions in wall-law form tm derive two coupled partial differential equations for the two components of surface skin friction.
 No shape factors or empirical shear stress correlations are needed in the method.
-The only requirements are a knowledge of the external velocity and streamline distribution and initial values of skin friction along a starting crossflow line of the flow.
-The method is insensitive to sidewall conditions and may be continued downstream until complete three-dimensional separation line of the flow has been computed.
+The only requirements are a knowledge of the external velocity and stream line distribution and initial values of skin friction along a starting crossflow line of the flow.
+The method is insensitive to sidewall conditions and may be continued downstream until the complete three-dimensional separation line of the flow has been computed.
 Two comparisons with experiment are shown: a curved-duct unseparated flow and a T-shaped-box separated flow.
 The calculations are very straightforward and agree reasonably well with the data for friction, crossflow angle, and separation line.
 (A)